ricosolana/Valhalla/README.md

+~~This project has been suspended until further notice.
+This is the more or less my own official server implementation after several previous (failed/abandoned) attempts to build a multiplayer server in C++ from the ground up.
+I have fulfilled several of my goals with this project: do stuff with Steam, Lua script functionality, powerful networking structure.
+This is definitly one of the biggest projects I've began on my own.
+I am calling it quits after realizing how complicated things will get.
+I have learnt a lot, and will return with another similar project in the future.
+I am providing a final release version cause why not.
+Happy Halloween!~~

 I am working on this project again.
 Must closely repair world generation to match the latest Valheim Mistlands update, and other stuff I am likely to miss.
 Some things I wanna refactor but not sure how exactly; I'll experiment with some designs.

 World should be better integrated into WorldManager/Generator, ZoneLocation with ZoneSystem will be renamed ZoneFeature or ZoneArtifact (ZoneLocation is so terribly named).